spacemeshos/docs/docs/start/integration.md

 ### Tracking

 As [explained above](#lifecycle), the transaction lifecycle in Spacemesh is fairly straightforward.
-Once a transaction has been broadcast, assuming it's syntactically correct (i.e., that it could be parsed and has a valid signature), it'll be gossiped across the network and enter the mempool of running miners.
-Assuming it's also contextually valid (i.e., the principal account has enough balance, the nonce is valid, it pays a high enough fee, it doesn't conflict with another transaction, etc.), it'll then be mined into a block within a few minutes.
+Once a transaction has been broadcast, assuming it is syntactically correct (i.e., that it could be parsed and has a valid signature), it will be gossiped throughout the network and thus enter into the mempool of active smeshers.

+Further assuming that the transaction is also contextually valid (i.e., the principal account has enough balance, the nonce is valid, it pays a high enough fee, it does not conflict with another transaction, etc.), it will then be mined into a block within a few minutes.
 Once the layer containing that block has been confirmed by the Tortoise consensus mechanism, the block and its transactions will be applied to the state.

-The status of a transaction can be monitored using the [`TransactionService.TransactionsState`](https://pkg.go.dev/github.com/spacemeshos/go-spacemesh@v1.2.1/api/grpcserver#TransactionService.TransactionsState) API endpoint, e.g.:
+The status of a transaction can be monitored using the [`TransactionService.TransactionsState`](https://pkg.go.dev/github.com/spacemeshos/go-spacemesh@v1.2.1/api/grpcserver#TransactionService.TransactionsState) API endpoint:

 ```
 > grpcurl -d '{"transaction_id":[{"id":"aiTyekUcGcbLp+MU63aPLMgDUf3m+5rphO4NqwM+Qv0="}]}' -plaintext localhost:9092 spacemesh.v1.TransactionService.TransactionsState